Karoline Kamakshi

-Karoline Kamakshi is a 2019 Tamil-language action comedy streaming television series starring Meena, Giorgia Andriani, Angelina and Anto.
+Karoline Kamakshi is a 2019 Tamil-language action comedy streaming television series starring Meena and Giorgia Andriani.
 The series is the first South Indian venture of the Bollywood actor Andriani.
 Karoline Kamashki was released on ZEE5 on 5 December 2019.

 Synopsis

 Karoline, a French detective and Kamakshi, a CBI officer are required to work together to catch the international bootlegger, Furkin.